A panel consisting of Ed Krasenstein, Brian Krasenstein, Stephen Bonnell (Destiny), Alex Jones,

 He did not charge him with inciting an insurrection for reasons that I think we ought to ask ourselves why.

-But the the fact that this is such a minor event in history is demonstrated by the fact that the media who needed this to be a major event immediately started lying about what happened, saying that Brian Sicknick was murdered when he had his head bashed in through a fire with the fire extinguisher, only for to learn that actually he called his mother that night, he was fine, he died the next day of what the coroner said were natural causes.
+But the fact that this is such a minor event in history is demonstrated by the fact that the media who needed this to be a major event immediately started lying about what happened, saying that Brian Sicknick was murdered when he had his head bashed in through a fire with a fire extinguisher, only to learn that actually he called his mother that night.

-Because the media knew that if you can't say that even one person supposedly perpetrating the insurrection, killed anybody, pulled out a gun, let alone discharge the weapon, all of which is true.
+He died the next day of what the coroner said were natural causes, because the media knew that if you can't say that even one person supposedly perpetrating the insurrection killed anybody, pulled out a gun, let alone discharge the weapon, all of which is true.

 It's a joke to call this an insurrection.